 The aim of our programs is to provide quality and coherent graduate education in Middle Eastern & Central Asian studies.
-They are designed for students who seek academic preparation for a career in a professional arena requiring solid understanding of Arabs, Islam, the Middle East & Central Asia; whether in diplomacy, the public service, teaching, journalism, or business.
+They are designed for students who seek academic preparation for a career in a professional arena requiring a solid understanding of Arabs, Islam, the Middle East & Central Asia; whether in diplomacy, the public service, teaching, journalism, or business.
 Qualified applicants from both Australia and overseas are invited to apply.

 Please contact CAIS for current information on the new programs, entry requirements, and application procedures.

 Please note: There is a system of recognising prior learning and work experience for entry to the MMECAS.
 For further information on what might count towards any advanced standing contact CAIS.